Force over Distance: Chapter 14

 “Sit.”
 Young braced Rush’s upper arms, took most of his weight, and eased the scientist into a cross-legged position on the floor.
 Greer stepped in to help.
 Rush glared at the pair of them.

-“Sergeant,” Young said, still crouched next to the sealed door.
-“Make sure Telford doesn’t make it out of that room.
+“Sergeant,” Young said, still crouched in front of Rush.
+“Make sure Telford doesn’t leave that room.
 I doubt he’ll get past me.
 I doubt he’ll try.
 But all the same.”

 Greer nodded, balanced on the balls of his feet and his fingertips.
 “Got it, sir.”

-“And,” Young said wearily, “in the meantime, can you keep an eye on Rush?”
+“And,” Young said wearily, “can you keep an eye on Rush?”

 “I’d like nothing better.”
 Greer smirked at the scientist and reached for his sidearm.